 Cervical cancer was once one of the most dreaded diseases, causing deaths among women.
 However, statistics have declined over the last 40 years.

-Thanks to f pap smear examination, women were diagnosed early, even before cancer develops.
+Thanks to f pap smear examination, women were diagnosed early, even before cancer developed.
 The death rate went down significantly by over 50 percent.
 This test also detects cancer early, when it is in its most curable stage.

 What is cervical cancer?